raymondworkshop/raymondworkshop.github.io/_posts/learning/2023-12-08-being-a-business-man.md

 - growth mindset and optimism

+#### The Entrepreneurial Mindset

+- Entrepreneurial mind
+    - seeing the world as a set of opportunities, not obstacles
+    - seeing problems to be solved, not barriers that limit
+    - being driven to create value for a broad set of stakeholders and lifting the human condition

 #### how a business really works like an airplane

 - the body: overhead - **the cost of doing business that is not related to product, marketing, or sales**